SeaQL/seaql.github.io/Blog/blog/2023-02-06-whats-new-in-seaorm-0.11.0.md

 ORDER BY "cake"."id" ASC
 ```

-This is great, but if the N is a large number, the 1 side's (Cake) data will be duplicated a lot.
-This results in more data being transferred over the wire.
+The 1 side's (Cake) data will be duplicated.
+If N is a large number, this would results in more data being transferred over the wire.
 Using the Loader would ensure each model is transferred only once.

 The following loads the same data as above, but with two queries: